 About

 I have a hard time defining myself.
 I’m interested in a lot of things, do a lot of things.
 None of them is good enough to tag on myself, yet none of them is that bad to be negligible.
-Yeah you just hit a normal guy.
+You just hit a normal guy.

 I’m a slow thinker.
-I used to be suspicious of it, thinking I’m kind of stupid.
-But now I realize that it’s just my brain taking more time to absorb new things into my system, deeper.
-I love my brain ever since.
+I used to be suspicious of it, thinking I’m kind of silly.
+But gradually, I realized that it’s just my brain taking longer to absorb new things into my system.
+I made peace with myself now, and see the trait as an advantage.

 I’m a software engineer at Microsoft.
-Despite it builds bloated software and sucks at naming things, I still like working there because the impact of such gaint is just not neglectable.
-Even if I only commit to making my fellow developers work better, you’re looking at a few hundred thousand people there, and nothing is better than helping people.
+Despite the fact that Microsoft builds bloated software and sucks at naming things, I still like working there because the impact of such a giant is just not neglectable.
+Even if I only commit to making my fellow developers work better, that still influences a few thousand people at least, and nothing is better than helping people.

-I love soul-like games (Dark Souls 1, 2, 3, Elden Ring, Bloodborn etc.) but I can only play up to Journey 3 (non-gamers: every playthrough is counted one journey, carrying stuff you’ve earned from previous journey) because I literally lose interest when I know what’s ahead after the first playthrough.
-The rest two journeys are basically for full achievements to pay my respect to the game maker, or challenge myself if it’s hard enough.
+I love soul-like games (Dark Souls 1, 2, 3, Elden Ring, Bloodborn etc.) but I can only play up to three playthroughs because I literally lose interest when I know what are ahead on the first playthrough.
+The rest two are merely for full achievements to pay my respect to the game maker or challenge myself.

 Privacy

-The site is a static website with no database, trackers, ads, subs, cookie consent etc., other than the Giscus commenting system sending request to its backend.
-You’re blessed.
+The site is a static website with no database, trackers, ads, subs, cookie consent etc., other than the Giscus commenting system sending request to the backend.

 0%